ConnectBox/website_posts/support/support.md

 _password:_ **connectbox**

-## Enabling PHP for your ConnectBox
+## Enabling PHP for your ConnectBox web Server

 The ConnectBox software image does not come with PHP installed by default.
 However, with a few commands, you can enable PHP to work with your files on your external USB stick.
 Follow the instructions below: